 Tips for Best Results

 Buy center cut beef – Ask the butcher for a center cut piece of beef tenderloin, which is sometimes sold at the store labeled “chateaubriand.”
+This is the same cut that a filet mignon comes from.
 The whole tenderloin is larger on one end and more tapered on the other, and also much larger than you’ll need for this recipe, so you want to have those ends removed and instead use the center portion, which will have a more even thickness and therefore cook more uniformly.

 Cook the mushrooms in a screamin’ hot pan – Think about the difference in taste between steamed, soggy, gray mushrooms, and thoroughly browned and somewhat crisp on the edges mushrooms.
 You want the latter here, to get that intensified and caramelized flavor from the baby bellas.
 To do that, you’ll want to cook the duxelles in a really hot pan, until all of the moisture cooks out.